PeymanKh/CRFMS/tests/README.md

 ---

+### 4. test_maintenance_logic.py

+This module tests maintenance logic.
+Here is the flow:
+1. Agent creates a maintenance record but vehicle is still available for reservation (Based on business logic).
+2. Manager approves the maintenance request and vehicle becomes out of service.
+3. User tries to reserve the vehicle after maintenance but fails due to vehicle status change.

+---

 ## How to run tests
 1. Navigate to the tests folder using ```cd tests``` command from the root directory`.
 2. Run the command: ```pytest -v```